Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Author: Gaetan Pellerin

-Why this Book is Recommended: This book covers everything you need for becoming a master negotiator.
+Why this book is recommended: This book covers everything you need to become a master negotiator.
 Topics such as being accepted, fear of failure, and incompetence are discussed at great length in this book.
 It tells the story of a young woman who is going through a ton of negotiation failures, personal development, setbacks, and self-awareness.
 The further you read into the book, the more it is revealed how the woman can get back up.
 No spoilers, so you’re going to have to buy the book to find out!

 2. Negotiate Without Fear – Strategies and Tools to Maximize your Outcomes